-Managed aquifer recharge: Managed recharge projects may be an appropriate means for enhancing ground and surface water supplies, providing mitigation for junior ground water depletions, or to help maintain desirable aquifer levels.
+Managed aquifer recharge: Managed recharge projects canmay be an appropriate means for enhancing ground and surface water supplies, providing mitigation to senior water right holders for junior ground water depletions, or to help maintain desirable aquifer levels.
 In addition, managed recharge may help optimize existing water supplies by changing the timing and availability of water supplies to meet demand.
 Managed recharge may also be used as an adaptive mechanism for minimizing the impacts of variability in climate conditions.
 Idaho Code § 42-234(4) requires that managed recharge projects do not injure existing water rights and gives the Director authority to approve, disapprove, or require alterations in the methods employed to achieve ground water recharge.
-The effects on ground water and surface water budgets from managed recharge projects must be monitored to determine the effectiveness of such projects after implementation.
+The effects on ground water and surface water budgets from managed recharge projects should must be monitored to determine the effectiveness of such projects after implementation..